Teaching is a noble, rewarding profession that forms the backbone of our society. But it's not always the best-paying job.

 Proofreading is about precision.
 Therefore, you must have a solid grasp of style conventions and use a meticulous approach that guarantees error-free content.
 On average, you can expect to earn somewhere around $28-$32 an hour.

-20. Sell Lesson Plans
+20. Sell lesson plans

 As a teacher, you likely already have a standout lesson plan from one of your classes.
 Platforms like Upwork and Teachers Pay Teachers are great avenues to monetize your unique lesson plans.
 The earnings potential of lesson plans hinges on the quality and popularity of the content, and of course you set the price of your product.
 The beauty of this side hustle is that your plans can be sold over and over again, meaning you create it once and keep earning.